jiafie7/config-parser/README.md

 # Project 2.
 Json File Parser

-A lightweight and efficient C++ library for parsing and manipulating JSON files.
+A lightweight and efficient C++ library for parsing and manipulating JSON files.This project provides two core classes:

+1. Json Class: Represents a JSON value with support for primitive types, arrays, and objects.
+2. JsonParser Class: Handles the parsing of JSON files and strings into Json objects.

 ## Features

+- JSON Value Representation

   - **JSON Value Types**: Supports all standard JSON value types, Null, Boolean, Number, String, Array, Object.
-- **JSON File Parsing**: Reads JSON files and parses them into corresponding in-memory structures.
+  - **Array Operations**: Append, access, and remove elements by index, iterate over elements using iterators.
+  - **Object Operations**: Add, access, and remove key-value pairs, iterate over key-value pairs using iterators.
+  - **Serialization**: Convert the Json object to a string representation

+- JSON Parsing
+  - **Load and Parse**: Load JSON content from a file or a string buffer, parse the content into a Json object.

 ## Usage